 - A peer sophomore or junior mentor in their freshman year and a professional mentor in their senior year;

-- Fellows are also awarded a $250 Campus Store gift card per semester for first three semesters (total of $750), assuming they have earned no less than a B in their Economics classes and maintain an overall GPA of no less than a 3.0.
+- Fellows are also awarded a $250 scholarship for first three semesters (total of $750), assuming they have earned no less than a B in their Economics classes and maintain an overall GPA of no less than a 3.0.

 Fellows also enroll in a special seminar only for them, team-taught by the entire Economics and Business Department.

 The program provides a fully paid, faculty escorted study trip to a major U.S. city.
 In addition to visiting various companies, students will explore local entertainment events such as seeing a baseball game and going to the theater.
 During the travel experience students will meet with distinguished alumni and professionals in business and government.